frenkel/timer-for-harvest/README.md

   Timer for Harvest still shows the old state.
 - **N** in the main window opens the new time entry popup.
 - **Esc** closes the time entry popup.
-- **Enter** clicks the save time entry button in the time entry popup.
+- **Enter** activates the "Save Timer" button in the time entry popup.

 ## Security
 Username and password details are never seen by Timer for Harvest.
 A web